HOME OF MERCY #

 The rhyme scheme is regular in the first two stanzas - abba, but repeated in the last two stanzas as abc and abc.

 Australia has an unenviable reputation as a harsh continent physically and socially.
 Early convicts led a cruel brutal existence.
-While the men were treated bloody lashes, women and children often ended up in cruel heartless institutions.
+While the men were treated bloody lashes, women and children often ended up in cruel heartless institutions like female factories.
 Indigenous children were treated even more callously.

 The film Philomena, set in Ireland portrays much the same harsh love.